 There are a number of legitimate reasons that a couple may wish to enter into a marital agreement, but it is important to understand the scope and nature of such an agreement before you enter into one.
 A Virginia marital agreements lawyer can provide you with legal guidance so that you understand your rights in entering into the agreement, that the agreement is fair, and that it is valid and enforceable.

 While marital agreements are common place amongst married couples today, it is important that you know the purpose and possible repercussions of such contracts before you agree to one.
-An experienced marital agreements attorney will advise you of what your rights are in the transaction and will ensure that your rights are protected.
+An experienced marital agreements attorney in NoVa will advise you of what your rights are in the transaction and will ensure that your rights are protected.

 Additionally, a seasoned attorney can help you with negotiating your marital agreement, ensuring that terms are fair and balanced.
 A Virginia family law attorney will also make sure that your final contract is valid and enforceable, drafting the agreement with language that is clear and concise, and complying with all of the formalities required for the execution of marital agreements in Virginia.